petetnt/node-red.github.io/docs/hardware/raspberrypi.md

-If you want to use a serial port on a Pi running Node.js v0.10.x or v0.12.x and you aren't using the pre-installed image then you will need to manually install an older version of the serial port node.
+If you want to use a serial port on a Pi running Node.js v0.10.x or v0.12.x and you aren't using the pre-installed image then you will need to manually install a version of the serial port node.
 To do this:

+Debian Jessie users

+    cd ~/.node-red
+    sudo npm i -g npm@2.x
+    npm i node-red-node-serialport

+Debian Wheezy users should use the older serialport package

     cd ~/.node-red
     npm i node-red-node-serialport@0.0.5